sorek1/p2p2c/nextjs/README.md

 First we need to add a `now.json` file to specify we want to use our Platform V2.

 By just adding the version key, we can specify which Now Platform to use.
-We also need to define each builders we would like to use, in this case we are going to use @now/next to build and deploy our Next.js application selecting the `next.config.js` as our entry point.
+We also need to define which builders we would like to use, in this case we are going to use @now/next to build and deploy our Next.js application selecting the `next.config.js` as our entry point.
 We will also define a name for our project (optional).

 ```
 {